-UPDATE 9/10/2012: We are no longer accepting applications for Fall 2012 but we are looking for organizations that would be working with us starting in February of 2013!
-Email email@example.com if you or someone you know is interested.
+We are looking for organizations that would like to be working with us starting in February of 2014!

 Previous Yes Lab projects involving organizations and students have focused on goals around the issues of police violence, immigration, hydrofracking, Wall Street, smartphone production, coal power, and the Tar Sands.
 (Two more such projects are currently in development.)